Anti-money laundering, or AML, is the regulations and procedures in place to prevent criminals from concealing

 But the true cost of money laundering is difficult to quantify.
 Anti-money laundering solutions are more and more costly.
 And there is a high human cost to these crimes.
 Money laundering covers up human, drug, and animal trafficking, environmental crimes, corruption, and more.

 This article explores the ins and outs of money laundering - what it is, what common money laundering schemes are, etc - and anti-money laundering: managing AML risk, customer due diligence and KYC, AML compliance, money laundering investigations, AML technology, and more.

 What is money laundering?

 Say you’re part of a criminal enterprise: you get your money from drug trafficking or some other illegal business.
-Or maybe you’re a government official who took a nice chunk of money from a business in exchange for a contract to build a new bridge in your jurisdiction.
+Or maybe you’re a government official who took a nice chunk of money from a business in exchange for a contract to build a new bridge in your jurisdiction in a procurement fraud scheme.
 Now you have to cover your tracks since you want to use that money, but you also don’t want the authorities to connect you to any wrongdoing.

 Preventing, detecting, and investigating money launderers is important because the money they are hiding is connected to crimes with serious consequences for the economy - and for humanity as a whole.
 It’s money that’s used for trafficking drugs and humans.
 It’s money stolen from states.
 And it’s money that may be used to fund additional criminal enterprises.